fswair/vcode_samples/README.md

 # VenusCode Sample Projects
-Basic projects built by VenusCode using Gemini.
+Basic projects built by VenusCode using AIs.